Xyleborus glabratus: Biology

 The redbay ambrosia beetle is believed to originate from Asia or southeast Asia.
 Males are haploid, smaller in size, and flightless.
 The beetle's biology is poorly documented, but presumed to be similar to that of other ambrosia beetles, with larvae and adults feeding on the symbiotic fungus it carries with it, and not the wood of the host tree.
 The spores of the fungus are carried in mycangia at the base of each mandible.

 Larval development time takes from fifty to sixty days.
 Studied populations increase steadily in size until late summer and early fall without distinct population peaks, leading researchers to believe that there are overlapping generations with year-round reproduction for the insect.

 History of expansion

 The redbay ambrosia beetle can spread in at least two ways: one is via the beetle's natural reproduction and migration.
 A second way is through the sale and transport of beetle-infested wood, a result of redbay's use as firewood and for outdoor grilling.

 The beetle was first detected in the United States in 2002, in Port Wentworth, Georgia.
 It has been suggested that this insect was introduced to the country on the wood of packing crates.
 The significance of these detections became apparent when the beetle was linked to and identified as the vector of laurel wilt, a fungal disease that had been killing large numbers of redbay trees.
 The fungus grows throughout the xylem of the tree, preventing the flow of water and nutrients throughout the plant.
-Death can occur from four to eleven weeks after inoculation.
+Host tree death can occur from four to eleven weeks after inoculation.